sympy/sympy/release/README.md

 will update docs.sympy.org and sympy.org (**TODO: This isn't fully translated from the fabfile yet.**).
-You will need to have local clones of these repos, and push access to them (obviously).  **Note, this command will commit and push the changes automatically.**
+You will need to have local clones of these repos and push access to them (obviously).  **Note, this command will commit and push the changes automatically.**

 The other website that needs to be updated is SymPy Live.
 You should make this